bumpper/Coin-Flip/tauri/SETUP (conflicted).md

 ### Production Testing

 **Windows:**
-1. Run the installer: `CoinFlip_1.0.0_x64-setup.exe`
+1. Run the installer: `coinflip_1.0.0_x64-setup.exe`
 2. Launch from Start Menu or Desktop shortcut
 3. Test all features
 4. Uninstall via Windows Settings

 **macOS:**
 1. Open the DMG file
-2. Drag CoinFlip.app to Applications
+2. Drag coinflip.app to Applications
 3. Launch from Applications folder
 4. Test all features
 5. Uninstall by moving to Trash